lcgarman/MJHP_analysis/README.md

 OUT_COMPOUND
 vec #
 xY
 ```
 The first line, IN_FILENAME, should be the file string corresponding to your abinit output files.
-The OUT_COMPOUND is what you would like the the output files from the MJHP_analysis program to be called.
+The OUT_COMPOUND is what you would like the output files from the MJHP_analysis program to be called.
 The third line expects a string followed by a number (double or integer) that corresponds to the number of valence electrons in the primitive unit cell of your compound.
 The fourth line, xY, should be two letters where the first (x) corresponds to the crystal family and the second to the centering type (Y).
 This line is case sensitive, so x should be lowercase and Y uppercase, identical to the letters of a Pearson symbol.

 Once the FILENAME.mjin file and the necessary abinit files are within the 2theta directory run the executable:
 ```